 - Tourism & Public access requirements : NOC & other clearance for CRZ via MOEF & Other local bodies.

 - Their is NO waterfalls, flowing streams, flora & fauna on this Island.

 How To Reach Kanhoji Angre Khanderi Island

-Upon reaching Mandwa you need to reach THAL at Navgaon fishing port which takes about 15 to 20 minutes 4.5 kilometer road ride in vehicle.
-At the coastal you get speedboats that will take you to Lighthouse Island Kanoji Angre in next 30 minutes.
+Upon reaching Mandwa you need to reach THAL at Navgaon fishing port which takes about 15 to 20 minutes 4.5-kilometer road ride in a vehicle.
+At the coastal, you get speedboats that will take you to Lighthouse Island Kanoji Angre in the next 30 minutes.